jdosullivan/highspot-takehome-exercise/README.md

 ## To Do

+-   Loading spinner for first run and search experiences

 -   More unit tests to cover core scenarios

--   Error pages to handle UI when errors occur
+-   Error UI for unexpected errors

-*   Address accessibility shortcomings of components e.g aria tags on images

-*   Add overlay to page while new items are being added during infinite scroll
+*   Accessibility

-*   Add paging or infinite scrolling to search results
+*   Paging or infinite scrolling of search results

 *   Default image if card image is missing

-*   Fix bottom half of page is white while searching
+*   Background does not fill entire page while searching

 ## Contact